 The Hub is proud of its track record in innovation and diversification: we welcome project initiation ideas and discussions or seed funding proposals for new initiatives to support student progression.
 Email email@example.com

-SoundStorm does not operate a peripatetic service.
-We are however keen to support you to promote your online private tuition offer, and enable you to protect this source of income.
-We have been collecting information from each of you and will compile this on a dedicated page that we will circulate to schools who may be looking for Hub endorsed practitioners.
-You will need to complete this form and return it to the email address listed at the bottom of the form.
+SoundStorm does not provide a peripatetic service.
+We are however keen to support you to promote your online tuition offer and support you to protect this source of income.
+Last year we compiled this information on a dedicated page that was promoted schools looking for Hub endorsed practitioners.
+If you would like to be included you will need to complete this form and return it to the email address listed at the bottom.

-The response online from the music community, both locally and nationally has been impressive but at times, equally a little overwhelming.
-For the time being, Arts Council England have relaxed the Hub’s conditions of funding and given us some scope to explore new ways of working including the development of digital content.
+The response to the pandemic from the music community both locally and nationally was impressive but at times, equally a little overwhelming.
+Our funders Arts Council England have continued to relax the conditions of funding and which provides further scope to explore new ways of working including the development of digital content.
 During Lockdown many of you developed a range of tuition videos and other digital resources.

-As custodians of public funds, we are still committed to quality assuring these new offers; new videos and learning materials will be branded centrally by the Hub.
-The content, format and style will also be discussed in advance to ensure we maintain the standards that SoundStorm and the BCP Hub are known for.
-We also appreciate that many of our practitioners continue to face very different challenges regarding technology, developing content and having the skills to confidently take on this new challenge.
+As custodians of public funds, we are still required to quality assure these new approaches; new videos and learning materials will be branded centrally by the Hub.
+The content, format, and style will also be discussed in advance to ensure we maintain the standards that SoundStorm and the BCP Hub are known for.

 We suggest that the format for lessons will generally not exceed 15-20 minutes.
 Lessons might follow your normal structure but with reduced content.

-You can access Walter’s video tutorials by clicking on the picture.
+You can access some video tutorials by clicking on the picture.
 SoundStorm will provide you with the password.